engrit-illinois/Compare-AssignmentRevisions/README.md

 - `0`: Default value.
 Outputs minimal information once per computer.
 - `1`: Outputs minimal information once per assignment.
 - `2`: Outputs most steps taken for every assignment, several of the values gathered, and outputs when each step is done.
-- `3`: Misc debug/test output
+- `3`: Misc. debug/test output.

 ### -CIMTimeoutSec
 Optional integer.
 Specifies the number of seconds to wait when polling a machine for data via CIM before timing out and moving on.
 Default value is `10`.
-More specifically, machines are pinged first to ensure connectivity.
-This value relates to CIM calls made to machines that are found to be online.
+Machines are always pinged first to ensure connectivity.
+This value relates to CIM calls made to machines where the ping was successful.
 Common reasons an online machine might not respond to a CIM call are:
 - The user running Powershell doesn't have appropriate permissions
 - WinRM and/or the firewall are not configured properly on the machine